• Skip to primary navigation

 What makes Southwest Louisiana so special is the people.

-Their pride in tradition, their food, and their hospitality make you feel like family within moments of meeting.
-(The kind of family that you actually want to hang out with.)
+Their pride in tradition, food, and hospitality makes you feel like family within moments of meeting.
+(The kind of family you actually want to hang out with.)

 Lake Charles hosts the second-largest Mardis Gras celebration in the state.
 It’s both family-friendly… AND still fun for adults.